 By creating these buttons in HTML, these will load from the get-go (no Outlook image blocking) and will be clear and crisp on any device without impacting load times.

-4. Less images means less of your messages trapped in spam filters.
+4. Fewer images means fewer of your messages trapped in spam filters

 If your email is all or mostly images, email clients aren’t able to “see” what the content is.
 As a result, your messages may be marked as spam.